Cyprus Country Commercial Guide

 Overview

-The U.S. Embassy Political/Economic team can assist any company interested in pursuing energy opportunities in the Republic of Cyprus.
-For more information on the energy landscape, please contact Commercial Specialist Ms. Ephie-Yvonnie Charalambidou.
+The U.S. Embassy Political and Economic team can assist any company interested in pursuing energy opportunities in the ROC.
+For more information on the energy landscape, please contact Commercial Specialist Ms. Ephie-Yvonnie Charalambidou

 Leading Sub-Sectors and Opportunities